grpc/grpc-swift/Docker/README.md

 ## `protoc`-runner

-Build docker image with the following command:
+Build the Docker image with the following command:

 ```bash
 docker build -t protoc-runner .